microsoft/MixedRealityToolkit-Unity/Documentation/EyeTracking/EyeTracking_ExamplesOverview.md

 [**Eye-Supported Positioning**](/Documentation/EyeTracking/EyeTracking_Positioning.md)

-In this tutorial, we showcase a popular input scenario called “Put that there” based on research work from Bolt in the early 1980s.
+In this tutorial, we extend an input scenario called [Put that there](href:https://youtu.be/CbIn8p4_4CQ) dating back to research from the MIT Media Lab in the early 1980's with eye, hand and voice input.
 The idea is simple: Benefit from your eyes for fast target selection and positioning.
+Simply look at a hologram and say _'put this'_, look over where you want to place it and say _'there!'_.
-If refinement is required, use additional input from your hands, voice or controllers.
+For more precisely positionig your hologram, you can use additional input from your hands, voice or controllers.

-**Summary**: Positioning holograms using Eyes+Voice & Eyes+Hands (*drag-and-drop*).
+**Summary**: Positioning holograms using Eyes, Voice and Hand input (*drag-and-drop*).
 Eye-supported sliders using Eyes+Hands.

 <br>

 [**Visualization of Visual Attention**](/Documentation/EyeTracking/EyeTracking_Visualization.md)

-Information about where users looked at is an immensely powerful tool to assess work streams and improve search patterns.
+Information about where users look at is an immensely powerful tool to assess usability of a design and to identify problems in efficivent work streams.
 In this tutorial, we discuss different eye tracking visualizations and how they fit different needs.
-We provide you with examples for logging and loading eye tracking data and examples for how to visualize them.
+We provide basic examples for logging and loading Eye Tracking data and examples for how to visualize them.

 **Summary**: Two-dimensional attention map (heatmaps) on slates.
-Recording & Replaying Eye Tracking data.
+Recording & replaying Eye Tracking data.

 ---
 [Back to "Eye Tracking in the MixedRealityToolkit"](/Documentation/EyeTracking/EyeTracking_Main.md)